komazwei/website/content/docs/guides/financial-plans/export-tables/index.md

 ---
-title: "Export cash flow tables"
+title: Export cash flow tables
+layout: Guide
+app: financial-plans
 ---

 Monthly cash flow data is generated from all of the information captured in the Financial Resource Plan.
 To view the cash flow select the **Year 1** or **Year 2** tab from the top FRP navigation bar.